okta/terraform-provider-oktapam/docs/resources/project_group.md

 ### Required

-- `group_name` (String) The human-readable name of the ASA Group.
+- `group_name` (String) The human-readable name of the Group.
 Values are case-sensitive.
-- `project_name` (String) The human-readable name of the ASA Project.
+- `project_name` (String) The human-readable name of the Project.
 Values are case-sensitive.

 ### Optional

-- `create_server_group` (Boolean) If `true`, 'sftd' (ASA Server Agent) creates a corresponding local (unix or windows) group in the ASA Project's servers.
+- `create_server_group` (Boolean) If `true`, 'sftd' (Server Agent) creates a corresponding local (unix or windows) group in the Project's servers.
-- `server_access` (Boolean) If `true`, members of this ASA Group have access to the ASA Project servers.
+- `server_access` (Boolean) If `true`, members of this Group have access to the Project servers.
-- `server_admin` (Boolean) If `true`, members of ASA Group have sudo permissions on ASA Project servers.
+- `server_admin` (Boolean) If `true`, members of Group have sudo permissions on Project servers.
-- `servers_selector` (Map of String) Enables access to ASA Servers with labels matching all selectors.
+- `servers_selector` (Map of String) Enables access to Servers with labels matching all selectors.
 Only available to customers that have the Early Access Policy Sync feature enabled on their team.

 ### Read-Only